richardwilkes/toolbox/README.md

 ## xmath/fixed
 Fixed-point types of varying sizes.
 More can be added by adjusting the types created in the generator.
+These types implement the marshal/unmarshal interfaces for JSON and YAML.

 ## xmath/num
 128-bit int and uint types.
+These types implement the marshal/unmarshal interfaces for JSON and YAML.

 ## xmath/geom
 Geometry primitives.